teru03/LessonScheduler/readme.txt

 1. Upload the entire `lesson-scheduler` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Add New Page and Reg a ShortCode [lesson scheduler] or [lesson_shceduler].
+If you need to customize UI adjust with your web size.
+3. Copy template-lessonscheduler.php to themes folder.

 == Screenshots ==